Skin Cancer Before & After Photos

 There are many reasons to choose Mohs surgery.
 Here are just a few of the best justifications for considering it:

-- It is an outpatient, one-time procedure
+- It is an outpatient procedure

 - Only requires local anesthesia